singl3focus/hl7-converter/README.md

 # HL7-Converter

 Package for convert hl7 message to different modifications.
 At the same time, the converter depends only on the config file, so it has extensive conversion capabilities.

 Some information about HL7: https://rhapsody.health/blog/complete-guide-to-hl7-standards/

+***Now Package correct work only with ASCII symbols***

 <p> <center>
 <img src="https://img.shields.io/badge/made_by-singl3focus-blue"> <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat">